-Week 2: September 14: Science and Climate Politics
+Week 2: September 19: Science and Climate Politics

 How wide is the scientific consensus on climate change?
-How much does the extent of consensus matter politically?
+How important is the extent of consensus politically?

 Why have some political actors continued to resist the findings of mainstream climate science?
 Why is there such a wide gap between scientific understandings of climate change and public opinion about the state of the science?
 And between scientific understandings and the degree of political action?